 Like Hill's two large homes and Stonehenge, the Peace Arch was built of reinforced concrete.

 In the 1920s, Hill's fortune began to wane.
-He engaged in ventures as diverse as a resort at Semiamhoo in British Columbia, a coal mine in Alabama, three history books, a motion picture, and a world-wide chain of peace memorials patterned after King Solomon's Temple in Jerusalem.
+He engaged in ventures as diverse as a resort at Semiamhoo, a coal mine in Alabama, three history books, a motion picture, and a world-wide chain of peace memorials patterned after King Solomon's Temple in Jerusalem.
 Historian John Tuhy speculates that Hill suffered from manic depression, which would explain his bursts of widely directed energy.

 Hill was stricken with "intestinal influenza" (Tuhy, 276) while on his way to address Oregon's governor and legislature.
 He died two weeks later on February 25, 1931, in Portland.
 His ashes were entombed near the Stonehenge memorial.

 Half of Hill's estate was left to the Maryhill Museum.
 His wife and son contested the bequest and it took 15 years to finally resolve all issues and dispose of all property.
 (He left trust funds for each of his other children.)

 The trustees of Maryhill Museum struggled to complete the building and to protect the collection while Hill's estate wound its way through the courts.
 The museum finally opened on May 13, 1940, Sam Hill's birthday.
 By 2002, the Maryhill Museum of Art saw 10,000 visitors a month.

 Hill's dream of the Pacific Highway was supplanted by Interstate-5 in the 1960s and 1970s.
 Not only was the trip from Canada to Mexico all paved, it was nonstop.